-> Meanwhile, Big Lou decides to become a foster parent and is deceived by the social worker.
+Meanwhile, Big Lou decides to become a foster parent and is deceived by the social worker.
 Stewart and his boss Andrew engage in a ludicrous conversation about relative air allocations for English and Scottish lungs.
-And Bruce, in spite of being the victim of a cosmetic accident, falls for a Danish au pair who is as narcissistic as he is.
+And Bruce is the victim of a cosmetic accident, then falls for a Danish au pair as narcissistic as he is.

 It's all a ton of fun, and heartwarming too, a delightful hallmark of this author's fiction.